Rocky 2020: De La Fuente's Dynasty Has Begun to Make a Difference Across the Nation

 Ricardo has learned to campaign during this pandemic in new ways.
 "The days of door to door and face to face campaigning have been put on hold," said Joseph Ramirez Senior consultant to the De La Fuente campaign.
 "Ricardo brings his experience from the business world to try and make a change in congress."

 The family dynasty has begun to make a difference across the nation.
-The family has donated PPE to groups across the country to ensure safe elections.
+The family has donated PPE safety equipment to communities, churches, and election workers to ensure people stay safe during the COVID 19 Pandemic in California, Florida, and Texas.

 About Ricardo de La Fuente

 Ricardo De La Fuente is running for U.S. Congress.
-He is on the ballot in the Democratic primary.
-For interviews request visit https://ricardoforcongress.com/.
+He won his election in Texas to become one of the youngest Latinos Democratic Nominees.
+For more information, please visit https://ricardoforcongress.com/.

 About Roque "Rocky" De La Fuente